foundry-rs/book/src/spark/writing-tests.md

 Tests are written in Solidity.
 If the test function reverts, the test fails, otherwise it passes.

-Let's go over the most common way of writing tests, using the [Forge Standard Library](https://github.com/foundry-rs/forge-std)'s `Test` contract, which is the preferred way of writing tests with Forge.
+Let's go over the most common way of writing tests, using the [Spark Standard Library](https://github.com/foxar-rs/spark-std)'s `Test` contract, which is the preferred way of writing tests with Spark.

-In this section, we'll go over the basics using the functions from the Forge Std's `Test` contract, which is itself a superset of [DSTest](https://github.com/dapphub/ds-test).
-You will learn how to use more advanced stuff from the Forge Standard Library [soon](./forge-std.md).
+In this section, we'll go over the basics using the functions from the Spark Std's `Test` contract, which is itself a superset of [DSTest](https://github.com/dapphub/ds-test).
+You will learn how to use more advanced stuff from the Spark Standard Library [soon](./spark-std.md).

 DSTest provides basic logging and assertion functionality.
-To get access to the functions, import `forge-std/Test.sol` and inherit from `Test` in your test contract:
+To get access to the functions, import `spark-std/Test.sol` and inherit from `Test` in your test contract:

 ```solidity
 {{#include ../../projects/writing_tests/test/Basic.t.sol:import}}